The Museum is open Wednesday - Sunday, 10am - 5pm. Please note if you are booking tickets for 4:15pm admission that the Museum closes at 5:00pm.

 As we welcome you back, our number one priority is the health and wellbeing of our visitors and staff, so we’ve introduced a number of measures to help everyone stay safe.

 Hand sanitiser is available, and we have an enhanced cleaning regime for the toilets, frequent touch points and surfaces.
-Our staff and volunteers are provided with personal protective equipment.

 When visiting the Museum, we ask that visitors:

 - Arrive at the Museum for the date and time of your ticket, no more than five minutes before your time slot.
 There is no need to present your booking confirmation

 - For the safety of our visitors, staff, and volunteers we encourage you to wear a face covering during your visit, unless exempt.